philios33/Poker-Now-Tournament-Rebalancer/README.md

     }
 };

-const config: Config = {
+// This is a configuration object which controls how much table breaking and rebalancing happens. const config: Config = {
     maxPlayersPerTable: 8,
     breakWithLessThan: 8,  // This allows table breaking (if possible) for tables with less than 8 players.